Distinct and consistent guidance

 A puppy only needs one year to become mature.
 In that year, breeder and owner are both responsible for the mental and physical development of the dog.
 In the end you will be rewarded for all the invested time, trouble and energy.

 Upbringing and training

 You can to go to puppy class when your dog is around nine weeks old.
-This is really important.
-The owner learns to recognise his dogs’ body language, the dog gets to know his owner better and he learns to spent time with other dogs.
-The goal is to get a friendly, obedient dog that can be taken anywhere by its family because he is well behaved.
-Of course, if necessary, it is also possible to leave the dog home alone, after proper training.
+That is of great importance.
+The owner learns to recognise his dogs’ body language, the dog gets to know his owner better and learns how to deal with other dogs.
+The goal is a friendly, obedient dog that can go anywhere with the family, because he is well behaved.
+Incidentally, the dog can also stay home alone for a while, at least after proper training.

-Good upbringing in the first two years will guarantee you a great relationship with your dog for quite a lot of years (some kooikerhondjes can live to be 16 years or older).
+Good upbringing in the first two years will guarantee you a great relationship with your dog for quite a lot of years (some Kooikerhondjes can live to be 16 years or older).